A General Existence Theorem for Embedded Minimal Surfaces with Free Boundary

 to be the isotopies preserving the compact set $M$, and $\mathfrak{Is}_{\text{tan}}(U)$ to be those in $\mathfrak{Is}_{\text{tan}}$ supported in some open set $U \subset \tilde{M}$.
 Notice that $\mathfrak{Is}_{\text{tan}}(U) \subset \mathfrak{Is}_{\text{out}}(U)$ for any open set $U \subset \tilde{M}$.

 One way to generate isotopies is to consider the flow of a vector field.
 Let $\chi$ be the vector space of smooth vector fields on $\tilde{M}$.
-We will define two subspaces $\chi_{\text{out}}$ and $\chi_{\text{tan}}$ of $\chi$ which correspond to the two classes of isotopies defined above.
-To be precise, we let
+We define two subspaces $\chi_{\text{out}}$ and $\chi_{\text{tan}}$ of $\chi$ which correspond to the two classes of isotopies defined above.
+More precisely, we let